paulober/MicroPico/README.md

 print("Done.")
 ```

-- To run the open file, use `> MicroPico > Run current file on Pico` or the "Run" button in the status bar.
+- To run the open file, use `> MicroPico > Run Current File on Board` or the "Run" button in the status bar.

-- To stop the execution of the currently running program or other operation, run `> MicroPico > Stop execution`.
+- To stop the execution of the currently running program or other operation, run `> MicroPico > Stop Execution`.
 The "Stop" button at the status bar does the same.

 - To plot values, run `> MicroPico > Open Plotter` and print comma-separated numbers, e.g. `print("%.2f, %.2f" % (temp, humidity))`.
 An optional first line like `print("temp, humidity")` names the series.